Misophonia - Facts and Treatment

 My Life With Misophonia

-Another Hubber asked me to write about this disorder.
-I don't know anyone that has Misophonia and there is really no way to know the number of people that suffer from this condition since it is so often misdiagnosed.
-Quite often it is labeled in one of the psychiatric disorders, unfortunately.
+I don't know anyone that has Misophonia, and there is really no way to know the number of people that suffer from this condition since it is so often misdiagnosed.
+Frequently it is labeled in one of the psychiatric disorders, unfortunately.